memfault/interrupt/_posts/2020-11-10-the-best-and-worst-mcu-sdks.md

 I left Windows behind when I worked at Sun Microsystems, and I have not looked back.
 Today, my daily driver is a MacBook Air.
-Unfortunately, some chip vendors require that you use their Windows-based tools to setup and build your projects.
+Unfortunately, some chip vendors require that you use their Windows-based tools to set up and build your projects.
 Now that most compilers are cross-platform, there is no excuse for it.

-### Don’t chose my IDE for me!
+### Don’t choose my IDE for me!

 I’ve been using `vim` since college, and you can take it from my cold, dead hands.
 I love `vim`!
-I have it configured just saw.
+I have it configured just so.
 It’s lightweight, it’s fast, and modal editing is the way to work (prove me wrong!).
 So you’ll understand my dismay at the spate of Eclipse-based IDEs chip vendors want to foist upon me.
 I want nothing to do with their boated, Java environments.